Drink can: History

 In the mid-1930s, some cans were developed with caps so that they could be opened and poured more like a bottle.
 These were called "cone tops", as their tops had a conical taper up to the smaller diameter of the cap.
 Cone top cans were sealed by the same crimped caps that were put on bottles, and could be opened with the same bottle-opener tool.
 There were three types of conetops: high profile, low profile, and j-spout.
 The low profile and j-spout were the earliest, dating from about 1935.
 The "crowntainer" was a different type of can that was drawn steel with a bottom cap.
-These were developed by Crown Cork & Seal (now known as Crown Holdings, Inc.), a leading drink packaging and drink can producer.
-Various breweries used crowntainers and conetops until the late 1950s, but many breweries kept using the simple cylindrical cans.
+These were developed by Crown Cork & Seal Company (now known as Crown Holdings, Inc.), a leading drink packaging and drink can producer.
 The popularity of canned drinks was slow to catch on, as the metallic taste was difficult to overcome with the interior liner not perfected, especially with more acidic sodas.
 Cans had two advantages over glass bottles.
 First for the distributors, flat-top cans were more compact for transportation and storage and weighed less than bottles.
 Second for consumers, they did not require the deposit typically paid for bottles, as they were discarded after use.
 Glass-bottle deposits were reimbursed when consumers took the empties back to the store.

-By the time the United States entered World War II, cans had gained only about ten percent of the drink container market; this was drastically reduced during the war to accommodate strategic needs for metal.

 In 1959, the recyclable aluminum can was introduced to the market in a 7 oz. size by the Adolph Coors Company.

 In 2008, an aluminum version of the crowntainer design was adopted for packaging Coca-Cola's Caribou Coffee drink.
-In 2004, Anheuser-Busch adopted an aluminum bottle for use with Budweiser and Bud Light beers.

 Standard sizes

-Capacity in countries

-Various standard capacities are used throughout the world.